Why lead generation success is harder than ever

 Why your agency must build around your ICP

 Your lead generation company needs to create all campaigns with your ICP at the center.
 Companies using well-defined ICPs achieve 68% higher ROI than those casting a wider net.
 This makes it non-negotiable.
+A €1,000 LinkedIn campaign targeting one million people won’t get you anywhere.
+The same budget focused on 1,000 perfect-fit prospects can change your pipeline completely.
+This targeted approach lets your agency:- Put marketing resources where they’ll bring the best returns

 - Create messages that appeal to specific pain points